home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/getting_started/migration.md

 ## 4 - Known issues
 1. During onboarding when entering the username and password, you get an error message and Home Assistant logs `[homeassistant.components.auth.indieauth] Timeout while looking up redirect_uri https://home-assistant.io/iOS`: This happens when your Home Assistant (and likely your home network) has a broken IPv6 configuration.
 This usually can be resolved by fixing the IPv6 on your network or disabling IPv6 on your Home Assistant host system.
 This is not a bug in the app.
 2. All sensors created during onboarding are only called e.g. `sensor.battery_level`.
-If you have multiple iOS devices you may have multiple similarly named entities.
-We recommend renaming the entities via HA Configuration -> Integrations -> Mobile App: iOS Device Name and prefixing the sensors with the device name.
+If you have multiple iOS devices you may have multiple similarly named entities.If needed, you can rename the entities via HA Configuration -> Integrations -> Mobile App: iOS Device Name and prefixing the sensors with the device name.
 This may get resolved with future updates to the mobile_app integration.

 ## Changes from 1.5 to 2.0
 - Brand new push notification engine, powered by Firebase, for even more complex notifications than ever before, including critical notifications and much much more